Radioisotope Power Sources

 The final option, and one that was once far more popular than it is today, was to use the heat of the decay to drive a thermal engine.
 This is commonly known as a Radioisotope Thruster (RIT), but is colloquially known as a Poodle thruster after the best known program looking in to them. (the smaller cousin to the Rover Program going on at the time).
 These are reasonable thrust level, moderate specific impulse engines, which are either limited by the short useable half-life for higher-operating-temperature fuels, or by the lower operating temperatures of longer-lived but less active fuels.
 This doesn’t mean that they’re a bad system by any stretch of the imagination: often they’re able to double the isp and reduce mass of comparable resistojet thermal thrusters.

 After isotope selection, a fuel element is developed.
-This has to perform many of the same functions as fission fuel, but without (significant amounts of – more on that later) the actual process of fission, or usually significant neutron radiation.
-However, the combination of high-temperature operation, a greater or lesser radiation environment (with the same analytic skills required in many areas), the balance of power generated with thermal transport, and other considerations reflect between the two different types of fuel elements.
+This has to perform many of the same functions as fission fuel, but without the actual process of fission, or significant neutron radiation.
+However, the combination of high-temperature operation, a greater or lesser radiation environment (with the same analytic skills required in many areas), the balance of power generated with thermal transport, and other considerationsare common to both.
 As with fission fuel, oxides are the most common, although CERMET fuel elements have been proposed.
-This means that similar limitations on fuel element geometry apply to RTGs (but not having to worry about neutron spectrum, critical geometry and other fission considerations provides a wide range of new options).
-Also like fission fuel, the fuel element is then clad (usually in an irridium alloy for both 238Pu and 241Am fuel elements, other isotopes use different materials).
+Also like fission fuel, the fuel element is then clad in a material to chemically protect it, as well as preventing accidental release.